 Melanin is created by cells with the help of the amino acid tyrosine, which is found most commonly in high protein foods.
 Tyrosine enzyme is also responsible for photosynthesis in plants, which is interesting considering the photosensitive cells it is responsible for in animals.
 While it has been found in all vertebrate species, it has not been found in spiders, and its existence in the bacterial families is still being debated.

 Melanin is an aggregate of smaller component molecules.
-Because that means nothing to most people, a slightly more tangible answer is that it consists of two types of melanin: eumelanin and phenomelanin.
+More specifically, it consists of two types of melanin: eumelanin and pheomelanin.
 The two types are generally found together, although not in the same concentrations.

 Eumelanin is more pervasive and consists of black and brown variations.
 Darker skinned races have more black eumelanin while lighter skinned races have more brown eumelanin.
 It is responsible for brown, black, blonde, and grey hair, and is found in all hair, skin, and areola cells.
 Gray hair results when this is the only pigment found in the hair cells, and is linked to the melanin producing cells melanocytes shutting down as we age.

-Phenomelanin is redder in color and is much rarer than eumelanin, generally collecting in the lips and nipples, those fun parts everyone likes.
-Phenomelanin in large quantities is responsible for red hair and freckles, but unfortunately can become carcinogenic if exposed to too much ultraviolet radiation.
+Pheomelanin is pink, red, or reddish yellow in color and is much rarer than eumelanin, generally collecting in the lips, nipples, and genitals, those fun parts everyone likes.
+Pheomelanin in large quantities is responsible for red hair and freckles, but unfortunately can become carcinogenic if exposed to too much ultraviolet radiation.

 Because this type of melanin is most common in lighter skin, these organisms are more susceptible to sunburn and its many possible complications such as skin cancer, especially as they age.